sayanth-t-m/Sayanth-T-M/README.md

-# Hi, I'm Sayanth T M 👋
+# Hi, I'm Sayanth T M! 👋

 ## About Me

 - 🌍 I'm from Kannur, Kerala, India.
+- 🎓 Currently pursuing a B.Tech in Computer Science Engineering (CSE).
 - 👨‍💻 I'm passionate about mobile app development and web development.
-- 🌱 Currently learning React and mastering Python.
+- 🌱 I'm actively learning React and mastering Python.
-- 💻 Proficient in flutter and basic C and
- Java programming, with a focus on continuous improvement.
+- 💻 Proficient in Flutter and basic C and Java programming, with a focus on continuous improvement.

 ## Collaboration